Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

 Should I copyright my book?

-Yes, you should copyright your book to protect your intellectual property.
+Yes, you should learn how to copyright a book to protect your intellectual property.

-Here’s why: There are people out there who will woefully take your work, slap a different title on it, change some names around, and release it as their own.
-Yes, it does happen, and in the digital age, it is happening more often with some authors having an entire series of books stolen and sold in other countries.
+There are people out there who will woefully take your work, slap a different title on it, change some names around, and release it as their own.
+Yes, it does happen, and in the digital age, it is happening more often.
+Some authors have had an entire series of books stolen and sold in other countries.

-So, you heard it from us: You want to legally copyright your books.
+So, you heard it from us: You want to learn how to copyright a book legally.
 While it is a fact that your writing is technically copyrighted the minute you put words to paper, in order to take action against someone in a court of law, you must register it with the copyright agency.
 No exceptions.

-Copyrighting your book to make it legal isn’t that complicated.
-You can do this in 15-20 minutes simply by visiting: https://www.copyright.gov/registration/
+Learning how to copyright a book isn’t that complicated.
+You can do this in 15-20 minutes simply by registering with the Copyright Office.

 There are two ways you can apply for your copyright.

-- Filling out the forms in hand and delivering directly to the Copyright Office via snail mail, or
+- Filling out the forms by hand and delivering directly to the Copyright Office via snail mail, or

 - Setting up an account online with the US Copyright Offices’ eCo (Electronic Copyright Office) and doing everything online.
 The cost is slightly cheaper if you take this route.

-Here are steps to copyright your book online:
+Here are steps for how to copyright a book online:

-Step #2—Click on “Literary Works” (it is the first image box).
+Step 2: Scroll down to “Types of Works” and click on “Learn more” under “Literary Works” (it is the first image box).

-Step #3—Click on the “Register a Literary Work” link, located on the right side bar.
+Step 3: Click on the “Register a Literary Work” link under the photo.

-Step #5—Log in to your existing account or register as a new user.
+Step 4: Log in to your existing account or register as a new user.

-Step #6—Once you’re signed in, click “Start Registration”.
+Step 5: Once you’re signed in, click “Standard Application”.
 Check the “Exceptions” section below to be sure you are registering the right kind of work.

-Step #8—Select the “Type of Work”, which is literary if registering your book.
+Step 7: Select the “Type of Work”, which is “Literary Work” if registering your book.

-Note: This cannot be changed after you confirm this is what you are registering.
+Note: This cannot be changed after you confirm what you are registering.
 Check the box to acknowledge this, then click “Continue.”

-Step #14—Name the author(s) of the work being registered.
+Step 13: Name the author(s) of the work being registered.

 Repeat this step for each additional author.
 Click “Save” to move into the next step.

-Step #13—Identify the Copyright Claimant(s) in this work.
+Step 15: Identify the Copyright Claimant(s) in this work.

 If this is you, the author, you are the original claimant of your work.
-You, as the author, own all of the claimants as covered by the registration.
+You own all of the claimants as covered by the registration.
 Click “add me” as the claimant.
 Then, on the next page, click “Continue.”

-Step #14—Limitation of Claim: If your work does not contain any preexisting material, click “Continue” to proceed to the Rights and Permissions Screen.
+Step 16: Limitation of Claim: If your work does not contain any preexisting material, click “Continue” to proceed to the Rights and Permissions Screen.

-Step #15—Rights and Permissions Information (Optional): If someone is managing your rights permissions, fill in their information here.
-If not, just “Continue.”
+Step 17: Rights and Permissions Information (Optional): If someone is managing your rights and permissions, fill in their information here.
+If not, just click “Continue.”

-Step #16—Correspondent: This is the person the Copyright Office will contact if it has questions about this application.
-If you the “author” are the only contact, you can click on “Add Me” and your contact information will be filled in.
+Step 18: Correspondent: This is the person the Copyright Office will contact if it has questions about this application.
+If you are the only contact, you can click on “Add Me” and your contact information will be filled in.

-Step #17—Mail Certificate: This is the name and address to which the registration certificate should be mailed.
+Step 19: Mail Certificate: This is the name and address to which the registration certificate should be mailed.
 After you complete the registration, you will receive by post a letter of confirmation stating that your book has been officially registered.
 Keep this certificate with your important documents in case needed.
-You can click “Add Me” and your information is automatically updated in the boxes.
-Click “Continue” to move to…
+You can click “Add Me” and your information will be automatically updated in the boxes.
+Click “Continue”.

-Step #18—Special Handling: This is for shipping purposes.
+Step 20: Special Handling: This is for shipping purposes.
 It is expensive so if that is a concern, skip this part by clicking on “Continue”.

-Step #19—Certification: The Application must be certified by the author, copyright claimant, or owner of exclusive right(s), or by the authorized agent of any of the preceding.
-In this section you are stating that you are in fact, the owner of the material as it is being registered.
+Step 21: Certification: The application must be certified by the author, copyright claimant, or owner of exclusive right(s), or by the authorized agent of any of the preceding.
+In this section you are stating that you are, in fact, the owner of the material as it is being registered.

 Click “Continue” to move to the last section.

-Step #20—Review Submission: Review everything and double-check your details.
+Step 22: Review Submission: Review everything and double-check your details.
 Note: Once you submit your application, you cannot make changes to it.
 So be sure it is all correct!

 When the entire submission is correct, click the “Add to Cart” button at the top of the screen.

-Step #21—Checkout: You’re almost there, click the “Checkout” button.
+Step 23: Checkout: You’re almost there, click the “Checkout” button.
 On the next page, you are prompted to hit the “OK” button if you agree to these terms: Payments are non-refundable.

-Step #22—Copyright Fee Services: You can either with credit/debit card or through a bank transfer.
+Step 24: Copyright Fee Services: You can pay either with credit/debit card or through a bank transfer.
 The fee is $55.00 for a single registration when you use the eCo system.

-Step #23—Submit Your Work: You have 2 options here—You can upload the digital version of your book, or, send in the paperback.
+Step 25: Submit Your Work: You have two options here—You can upload the digital version of your book, or, send in the paperback.
 For a faster process, upload your digital eBook version.
 You can only choose one of these options.

-You’re done!
-If your payment has been accepted, your book is now registered with the U.S. Copyright agency.
+Then, you’re done!
+If your payment has been accepted, your book is now registered with the U.S. Copyright Agency.
 The Office will issue a certificate to your home address after the application has been processed.
-This can take as long as one year, but, with most of my books I received the certificate within 3 months.
-But it could take longer.
+This can take as long as one year, but with most of my books I received the certificate within three months.

-Step #24—(if applicable) Submission by Post: To send in your book by mail, follow the instructions on the submission page, as shown below:
+Step 26: (if applicable) Submission by Post: To send in your book by mail, follow the instructions on the submission page.

 The application process can take months, but your work is accepted and legally copyrighted the instant you send in your application.